Not only Beirut: 11 terrible human-induced disasters

 It all started with the fact that people did not quite choose the right place for the construction of the dam, then it turned out that this place was geologically unstable (here there were often weak earthquakes and landslides).

 But the company that built the dam, turned a blind eye and continued to work, as it promised a lot of money.

-Finally, the rainy summer of the year 1963 came, and by the autumn due to heavy precipitation a landslide occurred on the territory where the dam was located.
+Finally, the rainy summer of 1963 came, and by autumn, due to heavy rainfall, a landslide occurred in the area where the dam was located.

 And not just a landslide - a part of the Monte Tok Mountain, which filled the bowl of the reservoir, slipped into the water, and a huge amount of water literally spilled out of the dam.